DaniXmir/GlassVr/README.md

 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_081836.jpg width="512">

+# Other features
+tldr i was bored and added some cool features controller emulation: emulate index controller with a tracker and a physical controller, supports xbox, joycons, ps4/5 etc

+hand tracking using a webcam(curl and splay only): use a webcam for hand tracking, requires the OpenGloves driver set it from steam: https://store.steampowered.com/app/1574050/OpenGloves/ and enable named pipe communication

 # Troubleshooting
 1. if you'r controllers not showing up, goto C:\Program Files (x86)\Steam\config\steamvr.vrsettings and add "activateMultipleDrivers" : true